|

 "chat" room.

-over an extended period of time, with respondents able to log on to a
+conducted over an extended period of time, with respondents able to log

-bulletin board format and post comments at times convenient for them.
-As
+on to a bulletin board format and post comments at times convenient for

 Each type of online qualitative